vinkla/laravel-translator/README.md

 ![translator](https://cloud.githubusercontent.com/assets/499192/13553952/98b2db00-e39a-11e5-9e82-aca4df0961be.jpg)

 An easy to use Eloquent translator for Laravel.
-No configuration or service providers needed.
+No configuration or service provider needed.

 ```php
 // Fetch an Eloquent object